sayedazp/Sorting-Algorithms-Using-C/Bubble_sort/README.md

 3) Adaptive : if we applied bubble sort to a sorted list it would go for one iteration only and know the flag didn't change then will break and finish!

-4) Stablbe: it's a stable algorithms as in case of equal elements it keeps the original sorting and not swapping, it only swaps in case of (bigger than >)
+4) Stable: it's a stable algorithms as in case of equal elements it keeps the original sorting and not swapping, it only swaps in case of (bigger than >)

 5) Memory: no extra memory needed just the original list to be sorted